Stardust (2007 film): Legacy

 Vaughn had ideas for Stardust 2 that would involve London in the 1960s, but the first film was not financially successful enough to justify a sequel.

 On the 10th Anniversary of the film's release Vanity Fair interviewed Charlie Cox, who is frequently recognized by fans for the role early in his career.
-Cox is unsure why the film is so popular, but notes that Vaughn wanted to make a film with broad appeal, and Goldman did a great job cutting out extraneous detail, and focusing on the heart of the story.
+Cox said that he was unsure why the film is so popular but noted that Vaughn wanted to make a film with broad appeal, while Goldman avoided extraneous detail and focused on the heart of the story.

-Vanity Fair notes that the film gets replayed frequently in syndication and describes it as "endlessly likable", with a great cast, special effects that aren't too dated, and "the best adaptation of Gaiman's work, capturing his unique blend of darkness and whimsy perfectly."
+Vanity Fair noted that the film gets replayed frequently in syndication and describes it as "endlessly likable", with a great cast, special effects that are not too dated, and "the best adaptation of Gaiman's work, capturing his unique blend of darkness and whimsy perfectly."

 Vaughn was critical of the marketing of the film, saying it had been promoted as if it were Lord of the Rings when it had been much more influenced by The Princess Bride.
-He noted that although the film didn't do well in cinemas it became an "evergreen title" on DVD.
+He noted that although the film did not do well in cinemas, it became an "evergreen title" on DVD.